D2-mods/Misc-kits/d2-randomkits/readme.txt

 MONASTERY SWORDSMAN: Monks are warriors who pursue perfection through contemplation as well as action.
 Among them are a subset that have been specially trained to be one with their favored weapons.
 This Monk's best known feat is the ability to sever an opponent with a single strike.

 Advantages:
-– May achieve Grand Mastery (five slots) in any weapon available to Monks.
+– May achieve Grand Mastery (five slots) in any melee weapon available to Monks.
 – May place 2 slots in Single Weapon Style and 3 slots in Two-Weapon Style.
 – +1 to attack and damage rolls at 3rd level and an additional +1 bonus every 5 levels thereafter.
-– Gains ki points, which are used to activate kit abilities.
-Gains 1 ki point every 3 levels, up to a maximum of 10 points at level 30.
+– Gains Ki Energy, which is used to activate kit abilities.
+Gains +1 per level to maximum Ki Energy, up to level 20.
+– Ki Regen: The character passively regains +1 Ki Energy every 5 rounds.
+– 3rd level: May use the Element—Fire ability.
+Requires 3 Ki Energy.

+ELEMENT—FIRE: For 4 rounds, each successful melee attack deals an extra 2d6 fire damage.

+– 5th level: May use the Element—Wind ability.
+Requires 3 Ki Energy.

+ELEMENT—WIND: For 4 rounds, each successful melee attack deals an extra 2d6 slashing damage.

-– 3rd level: May use the Element—Fire, Element—Wind, and Element—Moon abilities.
-Each requires 1 ki point.
+– 7th level: May use the Element—Moon ability.
+Requires 3 Ki Energy.

-ELEMENT—FIRE/WIND/MOON: For 4 rounds, each successful melee attack deals an extra 2d6 fire, slashing, or magic damage.
-Only one element can be in effect at a time.
+ELEMENT—MOON: For 4 rounds, each successful melee attack deals an extra 2d6 magic damage.

 – 13th level: May use the Sever ability.
-Requires 1 ki point.
+Requires 6 Ki Energy.

 SEVER: A single deadly strike.
 The next successful attack within 2 rounds forces the target to make a save vs. Death at -2 or die.
 An opponent that survives the attack still suffers 5d6 slashing damage.